 Also, an apple core is a choking hazard.
 To keep tails wagging, feed your dog sliced, deseeded apples!

 But be aware bananas are high in sugar.
-If your dog gains weight easily then give bananas only as an occasional treat.
+If your dog gains weight easily, give bananas only as an occasional treat.
+Also, be wary of peels.
+Banana peels are not toxic to canines, but they can cause intestinal blockage.

-Blackberries are safe for dogs and a great sweet treat.
-The rich dark color hints that blackberries are high in antioxidants, along with vitamin A and C. This makes for a strong immune system and healthy skin.
+These berries are juicy, delicious, and full of vitamins.
+But can dogs eat blackberries?
+The rich dark color hints that blackberries are high in antioxidants, along with vitamin A and C. They contribute to a strong immune system and healthy skin in dogs.

 These juicy bubbles of goodness are rich in phytonutrients and antioxidants.
-Dubbed a superfood by some, blueberries help repair cell damage and fight against cancer.
+Dubbed a superfood by some, blueberries are also packed with fiber and phytochemicals, making them a solid treat for your pup.

 Blueberries are an ideal training treat.
-An individual blueberry gives a rewarding pop of sweetness with added fiber and vitamins.
+An individual blueberry gives a rewarding pop of sweetness with added antioxidants and vitamins.

-Dogs can eat cantaloupe melon, but only in moderation.
-This fruit has a high sugar content.
+Can dogs eat cantaloupe melon?
+Yes, but only in moderation.
+This fruit has high sugar content.
 Diabetic dogs and those prone to weight gain should only eat cantaloupe as an occasional treat.

 On the plus side, cantaloupe is rich in vitamin A, B, and C. These are great for digestive health and strengthen the immune system.

-One of the fruits dogs can eat is cranberries.
-These make a tart treat, which aren’t suited to every dog’s taste.
+Cranberries are fine treats for dogs, which your pooch might enjoy.
+These make a tart treat, which isn't suited to every dog's taste.
 Cranberries contain vitamin C and are naturally acidic, which makes them a natural urinary disinfectant.
 For this reason, cranberries are recommended for dogs with urinary tract issues.
+As with many fruits, cranberries are good in moderation.

 Can dogs eat cranberries?
 Yes